Franklyne-kibet/8-week-sql-challenge/Case Study #1 - Danny's Diner/Solution.md

 #### Steps:

-    -Use SUM and GROUP BY to find out total_sales contributed by each customer.
+- Use SUM and GROUP BY to find out total_sales contributed by each customer.
-    -Use JOIN to merge sales and menu tables as customer_id and price are from both tables.
+- Use JOIN to merge sales and menu tables as customer_id and price are from both tables.